JimSycurity/jimsycurity.github.io/about.md

 I'm from Minnesota, born and raised.
 It's hotdish, not a casserole.
 I currently live in rural Minnesota and really haven't lived outside of MN much.
 I've been very online since the mid 90's and I love to listen to and engage with folks from around the world and with different lived expereinces than me.
 Now that I'm married to a wonderful wife and we budget for travel, I get to meet some of those folks and experience new things for myself.

 I've pretty much known I was going to be in IT or InfoSec since I was in elementaray school when I got my first taste of Applesoft BASIC and MECC's Oregon Trail.
-I've strayed from that path multiple times, but I've been at IT now in earnest for 25+ years, with my most recent focus being on defensive security, specifically protecting Active Directory.
+I've strayed from that path multiple times, but I've been at IT now in earnest for 25+ years, with my most recent focus being on defensive security, specifically protecting Active Directory and Entra ID.

 ## Content

 ### Blog Posts
-Lol, I can't write anything that short.
+Lol, I can't write anything that short, but going forward it would show up on this website.

 ### Talks
 - [AD & DNS: A Match Made in Heck](https://www.hub.trimarcsecurity.com/post/ad-dns-a-match-made-in-heck) - BSides Charm 2023